day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

-`re-frame-10x` captures trace data and, sometimes when debugging, you'd like to experiment with this data in your browser-connected REPL.
+`re-frame-10x` captures trace data and, sometimes when debugging, you'd like to experiment with this data in your REPL.
 This document explains how to make that happen.

-### Concepts
+## The Concepts

-We're talking here about the kind of
-REPL offered by figwheel - one that is connected to the browser running your app.
+Justto be clear, we're talking here about the kind of REPL offered by figwheel - one that is connected to the browser running your app.

 At such a REPL, if you were to